Learn more about ethical investments and what options are available to you

 Ethical investment plans: performance and risk

-However, you should be aware that if you choose an ethical investment fund that targets companies that are making a positive contribution to the environment, the companies that fit this profile are usually involved in new and innovative technologies, or new markets, and they tend to have a higher risk profile than organisations involved in more mainstream activities.
+However, you should be aware that if you choose an ethical investment fund that targets companies that are making a positive contribution to the environment, the companies that fit this profile are usually involved in new and innovative technologies.
+Or they are involved in new markets, and they have potential for growth but may also be higher risk.

 Before you make a decision about whether or not to choose an ethical investment, you need to determine your investment goals: